Will Artificial Intelligence Build a New World or Destroy the One We Know?

 About Ann Miller (4 Articles)

-Ann Miller is a second-year student at Campbell University School of Law and is a Staff Writer for the Campbell Law Observer.
+Ann is a third-year student at Campbell University School of Law and is the Associate Editor for the Campbell Law Observer.
 Originally from Pittsburgh, PA, Ann graduated from West Virginia University with Bachelor’s degrees in Psychology and Criminology.
 In her free time, Ann enjoys hiking with her partner and spending time with her cats, Russell and Honey.
 Ann’s areas of interest include the intersection of law and psychology, criminal justice, and personal injury.